Skills fade literature review

 Why did we commission this research?

-Skills fade resulting from a career break is a potential risk to a doctors continuing fitness to practice.
+Skills fade resulting from a career break is a potential risk to a doctors continuing fitness to practise.
 This literature review sought to identify what is currently known about this subject.

 What did the research involve?